Halexsson/1password-to-keepass-converter/README.md

-# 1password-to-keepassxc-converter
+# onepassword-to-keepassxc-converter
-Python script(s) that aim to convert exported text files from 1Password to KeePassXC-friendly formats.
+Python solution that aims to convert exported text files from 1Password to KeePass-friendly CSV files.